What You'll Learn

 - A rewards chart at home, as well as at school, can help motivate kids who are easily distracted and struggle to acquire new skills.

 For middle and high school aged students, educational therapists work with kids to develop systems for tackling the work, both organizationally and academically.
 For kids with ADHD, managing their time and school materials can be a huge issue—not leaving enough time to study or complete projects, forgetting to use their planner, losing track of assignments.
-Materially, their backpacks may be a disaster, notes Dr. Michael Rosenthal, a neuropsychologist.
+Materially, their backpacks may be a disaster, notes Michael Rosenthal, PhD, a neuropsychologist.
 Specific skills like studying, memorizing, note-taking, and doing assignments on time can all be addressed.

 And executive functions apply to academics, as well as managing homework, explains Dr. Rosenthal.
 Reading, writing and math all involve skills kids may be weak in.
-A middle schooler might be a perfectly fluent reader, he explains, but at the same time have difficulty capturing the point of each paragraph or summarizing what she’s read.
+A middle schooler might be a perfectly fluent reader, he explains, but at the same time have difficulty capturing the point of each paragraph or summarizing what they’ve read.
 Writing requires organizing thoughts into a narrative, imagining what the intended audience needs to know, staying on topic, and writing to a chosen length, among other skills.
 Math requires multi-step operations, and word problems require extracting the information important to solve the problem.
 These are all skills that educational therapists can focus on with children to strengthen their learning strategies.

-Spelling out the Rationale
+Spelling out the rationale

 There is evidence that these parent and teacher-based interventions do improve the outcome for children with ADHD, though they don’t directly affect symptoms.
-“Ideally, these environmental adjustments will alter the developmental trajectory of the child or adolescent with ADHD,” explains ADHD specialist Dr. Russell Barkley.
+“Ideally, these environmental adjustments will alter the developmental trajectory of the child or adolescent with ADHD,” explains ADHD specialist Russell Barkley, PhD.
 “However, such interventions are not expected to produce fundamental changes in the underlying deficits of ADHD, rather they only prevent an accumulation of failures and problems secondary to ADHD.”

 The strongest gains, Dr. Barkley notes, are in children who are particularly defiant or oppositional.
 “Thus, researchers and clinicians should anticipate,” he notes, “that long-term studies are more likely to find treatment effects on problems secondary to ADHD than on deficits specific to ADHD.”